-Contractors and Agency Staff
+5 Contractors & Agency Staff

-The School must complete the same checks for contractors (and their employees) undertaking regulated activity at the School as it does for its own employees.
-The School requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the school before any such individual can commence work at the School.
+The School must complete the same checks for contractors and their employees) undertaking regulated activity at the School as it does for its own employees.
+The School requires written confirmation from the contractor that it has completed these checks on all of those individuals whom it intends will work at the School before any such individual can commence work at the School.

 Agencies who supply staff to the School must also complete the pre-employment checks which the School would otherwise complete for its staff.
-Again, the school requires confirmation in writing that these checks have been completed before an individual can commence work at the School.
+Again, the School requires confirmation that these checks have been completed before an individual can commence work at the School.

-The School will independently verify the identity of individuals supplied by contractors or an agency in accordance with above and requires the provision of the DBS disclose certificate before those individuals can commence work at the School.
+The School will independently verify the identity of individuals supplied by contractors or an agency in accordance with section 4.1 above and requires the provision of the DBS disclosure certificate before those individuals can commence work at the School.

-Volunteers
+6 Volunteers

-The School will request an enhanced DBS disclosure and Children's Barred List information on all volunteers undertaking regulated activity with pupils at or on behalf of the School (the definition of regulated activity set out in the section Criminal Records Check above will be applied to all volunteers).
+The School will request an enhanced DBS disclosure and Children's Barred List information on all volunteers undertaking regulated activity with pupils at or on behalf of the School (the definition of regulated activity set out in section 4.3.2 above will be applied to all volunteers).

-The School may request an enhanced DBS disclosure without Children's Barred List information on all volunteers who do not undertake regulated activity.
-This is likely to be because the volunteer's work would fit the definition of regulated activity if it was undertaken more frequently or the appropriate level of supervision required is not available.
+The School will request an enhanced DBS disclosure without Children's Barred List information on all volunteers who do not undertake regulated activity.
+This is likely to be because their volunteering duties are subject to regular, day to day supervision by a fully checked member of staff or by a volunteer who the School has deemed appropriate to supervise and ensure the safety of those pupils in their care.